simonemberton/Introduction_to_Creative_Coding/Week_04/Week_04.md

 ### Task 3 - Repetitive functions

 Write a function that takes the x, y locations of your nested for loop as input.
 Here is an example of my ```herringBone()``` function.
+I used a unit value of 25.

 ```javascript
 function herringBone(xVal, yVal, unit) {